sagemath/sagewiki_to_gh-2022-10-10/combinat/clusteralgebras.md

  * Generalized associahedra from cluster algebra in new ticket so that compendium accurately discusses these features

- * check if all class sizes are correct - see Hugh/Chapoton's 14048 ticket
+ * check if all class sizes are correct - see [[http://trac.sagemath.org/sage_trac/ticket/14048]] by Hugh Thomas and Frederic Chapoton

  * cut out groups_of_mutations() and probably other names need to be deleted or updated